AfterShip/feed-apps-magento2/README.md

-# Feed extension for Magento 2
+# Automizely Feed extension for Magento 2

 Automizely Feed extension for Magento 2.
 Allows connect with TikTok Shopping Feed and more.